When is an Inquest Held? (NSW)

 - while proceeding to an institution referred to in the paragraph above for the purpose of being admitted as an inmate of the institution and while in the company of a police officer or other official charged with the person’s care or custody.

-Finally, an inquest can also be held if the coroner believes that the person died was (section 13AB of the Coroners Act 1980):
+Under Section 13AB of the Coroner’s Act, an inquest can also be held if the coroner believes that the person died was:

 - a child in care, or

 - a child in respect of whom a report was made under Part 2 of Chapter 3 of the Children and Young Persons (Care and Protection) Act 1998 within the period of three years immediately preceding the child’s death, or